subhasri126/Git_Essentials/README.md

 # Git Essentials

 A structured learning repository for understanding Git from scratch.
-This repository covers Git fundamentals, workflow, and commonly used Git commands with simple explanations and real-world examples.
+This repository covers Git fundamentals, Git workflow, and essential Git commands with simple explanations, real-world scenarios, and interview-focused notes.

 ---